Link building is a double-edged sword.

 For a general strategy, you’ll want to build links pointing to a variety of internal pages, but if there’s a specific landing page or a specific piece of content you want to emphasize, you may want a disproportionate number of links pointing to it.

-By that same token, you should keep an eye out for links from low-quality or questionable sources.
+By that same token, you should keep an eye out for such links from low-quality or questionable sources.

 Hopefully, you aren’t actively seeking these low-authority sources, like article directories and shady forums, but it’s still possible that a link to your site could show up there.

 This can alert you to any sites that are linking to your pages nefariously or without link quality in mind.
+It is also another sign to search engines of spammy links.

 Again, it’s a good trigger to reach out and remove them.